TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

 ### Grading

 You can earn up to 100 points for the effectiveness of your test cases.
-Therefor, we run your test cases against 196 correct and erroneous syntax definitions of MiniJava.
+Therefore, we run your test cases against 196 correct and erroneous syntax definitions of MiniJava.
 There are two kinds of erroneous syntax definitions:

 - Syntax definitions, which are too *liberal*, accept invalid language constructs.